tropicbliss/doublelife/README.md

 - `/doublelifestart`: Start Double Life.
 Player shuffling will start after a specified number of seconds.
 - `/lifeset`: Set the life of a player.
 If this player is soulbound to another player, the other player's life will also be affected.
 - `/soulbind`: Soulbind two players who are not yet soulbound to another player.
+- `/unbind`: Unbind the targeted player and its soulmate.
+Both players need to be on the server.